wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 Each folder in **.../shiny/apps** has files that define the behavior of a single app (i.e., one Shiny data analysis interface).

-At the root level of the app, these files include:
+At the root level of the app, these files include
+(see comments within for additional instructions):

 - **config.yml**  - names the app and describes its structure
 - **server.R**    - contains the function 'appServer'